The certificate of the recipient.

 This property is also used when verifying signed receipts, in cases where the receipt signature does not include the signer's certificate.
 In case your trading partner uses different certificates for signing and encryption, you should set RecipientCert to the encryption certificate, and ReceiptSignerCert to the signing certificate.

-If the adapter is unable to verify a signature, make sure RecipientCert is set appropriately.
+If the trading partner reports decryption errors or adapter is unable to verify a signature, make sure RecipientCert is set appropriately.

 This property is used to set a Public Key Certificate.

 Ordinarily, the system will attempt to locate the public key in trusted certificate stores in the system registry.
 If a match is found, the certificate is trusted, and the process proceeds without error.
 If the certificate is not trusted, the adapter will report an error.

 You may explicitly set a public key, either to accept a key that is not installed on the system, or to ensure that a specific key is presented.
 Public key certificates may be loaded from the machine registry or from file.
 If you click on the ellipses, a certificate selection dialog will open.
 To select a public key from the system registry, select the System Store tab or the User Store tab, and highlight the appropriate registry store.
 The list of available certificates will be shown below.

 Alternatively, you may specify a public key on file.
 Select the PEM or Certificate File tabs to load a public key from file.
 You can use the browse button to examine the file system for the certificate that you wish to use.
 Public keys typically are stored in .CER, .DER, or .PEM files, but other formats may be used.
 You can click on the Open button to examine the contents of the certificate.
 Or, if you have a certificate stored in memory, you can write the contents of the certificate into the text box provided.
 Note that if you are loading a certificate from memory, the certificate must be Base-64 encoded, or the string representation of the certificate may become corrupted and uninterpretable.